1noro/apod-dybg-py/README.md

 - Project under the __[GNU General Public License version 3](https://www.gnu.org/licenses/gpl.txt)__.
 - The icons sets are under the __[Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)__ (CC BY 4.0) license .
-- The default wallpapers added to the project are images taken from web page "[Astronomy Picture of the Day](https://apod.nasa.gov)", so their __corresponding license__ will be applied.
+- The default wallpapers added to the project are images taken from web page [Astronomy Picture of the Day](https://apod.nasa.gov), so their __corresponding license__ will be applied.